Remthix/Remthix/README.md

 ## I'm a Software Developer!!

-- 🔭 Writing code and blog posts from Belgrade|Serbia!
+- 🔭 Writing code and blog posts from Belgrade|Serbia
 - 🏃 I’m working on improving my sotware development skills all the time.
-Probaly looking into new courses and books
+Looking into new courses and books
 - 😄 2021 Goals: Focus more on application testing
-- 📷🚗 Random stuff: I'm a photography enthusiast and car lover
+- 📷🚗 Random stuff: I'm a photography enthusiast and automotive lover

 ### Connect with me: